-Philip specialises in personal injury work.
+Philip specialises in personal injury, professional negligence and clinical negligence work.

 All types of PI work undertaken, including:

 - Public liability claims

 - Clinical negligence and dental negligence